-Procurement
+Procurement:

-- Competitive bidding laws Iowa Code §8A.311-311A - Purchasing administrative rules IAC Chapters 11-117 through 121 - Department of Administrative Services Central Procurement Bureau (CPB) Policy and Procedures Manual - lowa Code of Ethics §68B.22 regarding employees (and their family members) accepting gifts from a current or prospective vendor and National Institute of Governmental Purchasing (NIGP) Code of Ethics regarding procurement conduct and conflicts of interest in the event that purchases might result in an employee's financial gain. - Any additional policies and procedures required by the Cardholder's employing Agency.
+- Competitive bidding laws-Iowa Code §8A.311-311A - Purchasing administrative rules- IAC Chapters 11-117 through 121 - DAS CPE Policy and Procedures Manual - Iowa Code of Ethics §68B.22 regarding employees (and their family members) accepting gifts from a current or prospective vendor and National Institute of Governmental Purchasing (NIGP) Code of Ethics regarding procurement conduct and conflict of interest in the vent that purchases might result in an employee's financial gain. - Any additional policies and procedures required by the Cardholder's employing Agency.

-Accounting
+Accounting: